shin71/Shivansh-Singla-UE203109-CSE-2-AI-LAB/lab_3_iterative_dfs and iterative_dfs_with_beam/readme.md

 ## Output of Iterative_Deepening_search_with_beam_where_beam_width_increases_at_every_iteration
 <pre>
-depth of search and width here are same and equal to
+depth of search and starting width here are equal to
-1
+1 1
 order of processing here is
 0
 ..........
-depth of search and width here are same and equal to
+depth of search and starting width here are equal to
-2
+2 1
 order of processing here is
 0 1
 ..........
-depth of search and width here are same and equal to
+depth of search and starting width here are equal to
-3
+3 1
 order of processing here is
-0 1 4 5 2 6 7
+0 1 4 5
 ..........
 </pre>